alejandroklever/alejandroklever/README.md

 # Hi there, everyone 👋

-I'm Alejandro Klever, a full stack developer 😎, heavy metal player 🎸 and future computer scientist 🤓.
+I'm Alejandro Klever, a freelance full stack developer.

 ## Work, Projects and Skills